Ruben Amorim's Man Utd tactics: How much has head coach changed his formation so far this Premier League season?

 Man Utd 1-0 Newcastle (4-2-3-1) - Dec 2025

 How did Amorim approach the game: A pragmatic Amorim had more tricks up his sleeve as United returned home to face Newcastle.
-So much so, Eddie Howe had to force goalkeeper Aaron Ramsdale to go down in order to gather some tactical thoughts.
+So much so, Eddie Howe seemed to rely on goalkeeper Aaron Ramsdale going down in order to gather some tactical thoughts.

 Dorgu playing on the right wing was a curious move from Amorim but given the fact he stroked home the winner, any questioning was made obsolete.
 In the first half, United impressed with Cunha and Dorgu causing Newcastle huge problems.

 But the second half was cause for concern.
-United held on and were good value for their second clean sheet of the season.
-Newcastle finished the game, matching United's 1.2 xG and having 16 shots at Old Trafford to United's nine.
+United held on but Newcastle finished the game matching United's 1.2 xG and having 16 shots at Old Trafford to the hosts' nine.

 What Amorim said after the game: "In the first half, I think we showed that I felt that was the only way to create more danger - to have more opportunities was with the back four with a lot of guys inside."